fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Magnetic Wall.
 All incoming waves are fully reflected back as well, but with a phase opposite to that of the PEC, analogous to a 1D transmission line terminated by an open circuit.
-It's used mainly as a mathematical tool for structures with field symmetry across a plane, as no natural material in the real world behaves like a PMC.
+It's used mainly as a mathematical tool to enforce field symmetry when simulating a half-structure, as no natural material in the real world behaves like a PMC.

 Mathematically, both PEC and PMC are Dirichlet boundary conditions that enforce fixed field values (e.g. zero).